 3. Hidden Heritage

-Improve our understanding of the historic interaction between people and the landscape to inform future planning and enable people to learn about and become involved in conserving our heritage before it disappears.
+To improve our understanding of the historic interaction between people and the landscape to inform future planning and enable people to learn about and become involved in conserving our heritage before it disappears.

 4. Out and About

-Provide better, sustainable access and opportunities to explore our natural and cultural heritage, and to inspire a sense of identity, ownership and pride in the special, intimate and quiet qualities of the Rusland Horizons area.
+To provide better, sustainable access and opportunities to explore our natural and cultural heritage, and to inspire a sense of identity, ownership and pride in the special, intimate and quiet qualities of the Rusland Horizons area.

 Project Delivery Plan